eva-barczykowska/rb_109/README.md

 - [x] Create document for implicit return value of method invocation and blocks
 - [x] Link documents together by creating links in interrelated sections
 - [x] Create a Table of Contents, here, so all aspects of the study guide can be easily accessed.
-- [ ] Create collection space for explanation of "useful methods", generate my own examples for each.
 - [x] Collect number of code snippets and write out my own explanation of what is happening within each (single document)
 - [x] Create some "practice tests" that I can use for timed practice
 - [x] Take timed practice test